autowarefoundation/autoware/localization/ekf_localizer/README.md

 <img src="./media/ekf_dynamics.png" width="320">

-where `b_k` is the yaw-bias.
+where `b_k` is the yawbias.

 ### time delay model

-The measurement time delay is handled by an augmented states [1] (See, Section 7.3 FIXED-LAG SMOOTHING).
+The measurement time delay is handled by an augmented state [1] (See, Section 7.3 FIXED-LAG SMOOTHING).

 <img src="./media/delay_model_eq.png" width="320">

-Note that, although the dimension gets larger, since the analytical expansion can be applied based on the specific structures of the augmented states, the computational complexity does not significantly change.
+Note that, although the dimension gets larger since the analytical expansion can be applied based on the specific structures of the augmented states, the computational complexity does not significantly change.

 ## Test Result with Autoware NDT

 <p align="center">
 <img src="./media/ekf_autoware_res.png" width="600">
 </p>

+## Known issues

+- In the presence of multiple inputs with yaw estimation, yaw bias `b_k` in the current EKF state would not make any sense, since it is intended to capture the extrinsic parameter's calibration error of a sensor.
+Thus, future work includes introducing yaw bias for each sensor with yaw estimation.

 ## reference